by Joe Bellino, MS, CHPA, CHEM

 Here are three proven strategies to improve workplace safety.

-Establish a threat assessment team to proactively assess potential workplace violence threats to prevent incidents of workplace violence.
+Establish a threat assessment team to proactively assess and prevent potential workplace violence.
 I cannot stress enough the importance of a robust threat assessment team.
 I have spent 32 years working in healthcare with organizations that have multidisciplinary threat assessment teams consisting of employees, leaders, human resources, safety, security and the local police.
 These teams must have a high degree of confidentiality and commitment in order to sort out the emotional aspects of workplace violence and make assessments based on the facts.
 These teams proactively prevented potential acts of violence in the workplace, provided needed support to employees, and changed the culture from a reactive to a proactive response to workplace violence.

 Train employees to recognize and report warning signs to prevent incidents of workplace violence.
 Training is the most important aspect of a successful workplace violence prevention and response program.
 The ability to do the following is very important: